+As an Amazon Associate I earn from qualifying purchases.
 Now without further ado, let’s take a look at them!

 Put these two together into a gorgeously illustrated book that’s over 600 pages long and you’ve got yourself a profound well of knowledge that no beginner can afford to miss.
 With the first part you’ll learn about the basis of the art (psychology, suggestion and misdirection, theatrics) and how to apply it into tricks of all kinds in a step by step fashion such as mind-reading and hypnosis.
 The second part will give you a beautifully interesting look into the world of mentalism and its performers which is an incredible way to start your learning journey.

 When it comes to mentalism books for beginners, this is the most essential one out of all.

 Author: Derren Brown

 One of Derren Brown’s most accessible and easy to read books, Tricks of the Mind is perfect for beginners.
 Not only does it reveal tricks and effects in an easy to follow way but the book also offers an overview of what goes on behind the curtains.

 It delves into basic psychology, body language, suggestion and misdirection, performance and theatrics, and more, all in a way that makes it easy for you to understand and learn these concepts.
 It’ll get you excited, it’ll make you laugh due to the author’s unique humor, and it’s a delight to read Derren Brown debunking himself and his own tricks.